mcgnly/DeveloperDocumentation/Android/GettingStarted.md

 you will be asked to give your new class a Name.

-Now, you want your Application to be a type of android.app.Application.
-Otherwise Android won't be able to recognise it.
+Now, you want your Application to be a type of *android.app.Application*.
+Otherwise Android won't be able to recognize it.
-To achieve this we **extend** the android Application class.
-Extending means including everything which is in the Android Application class, and what you add to the class.
+To achieve you will need to **extend** the android Application class.
+Extending means including everything which is in the Android Application class, and whatever you add to the class.

 	public class MyApplication extends Application [...]

 Start Typing 'extends' after the class name, Android Studio will suggest 'autcompleting' this for you, which makes it fatser.
 Start typing 'Application' and again it will suggest app.android.Application.
-Android also adds an **import** statement at the top, which tells java which 'Application' you mean.
+Android also adds an **import** statement at the top, which indicated to 'java' which 'Application' you mean.

 ----------

-#### Add an onCreate Handler
+### Add an onCreate Handler

-As we are interested in our app being launched, the next step will be to create a handler for the 'create' event takes place.
+As we are interested in our app being launched, the next step will be to create a handler for the 'create' event.
+The create event is the one fired when the app is launched.
 We therefore create an *onCreate* handler.
 You can choose events already defined in the Application class by choosing 'Override methods' from the Code menu, or just copy and paste the following:

     @Override
     public void onCreate() {